Understanding Force Majeure Meaning: Shielding Contracts from Unforeseen Events

 How do courts evaluate force majeure claims?

 Courts evaluate force majeure claims based on the contractual language and the event’s predictability.
 They determine whether the event is truly beyond a party’s control and impractical for fulfilling obligations.
-Precise documentation, detailed communication, and timely notices are crucial for supporting a valid claim.
+Precise documentation, detailed communication, and timely notices support a valid claim.

 How does force majeure interpretation vary across different legal jurisdictions?